nanovazquez/node-crash-course/exercise-1/README.md

 1. Open a terminal and create a folder for your app using `mkdir my-first-app`.
 Then, navigate to that folder via `cd my-first-app`.

 1. Initialize npm on the folder by running `npm init`.
-Answer the questions (or press enter), [npm](https://docs.npmjs.com/cli/init) will use that information to create a `package.json` file for you.
+Answer the prompted questions (or press enter), but make sure you set up `app.js` as your main app. [npm](https://docs.npmjs.com/cli/init) will use that information to create a `package.json` file for you.

 1. Now you are ready to create your Node.js app!
 For this, create a file named **app.js** by entering `touch app.js` (or `echo.>app.js` if you are on Windows).